stevencox/blackbalsam/README.md

 ### Authentication
 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.

+### Artificial Intelligence & Analytics
+The Blackbalsam notebook is pre-loaded with Tensorflow, Keras, Gensim, PyTorch, scikit-learn, pandas, and numpy.

 ### Notebook Computing
 JupyterHub provides the interface to the environment presenting a notebook providing Python and R kernels.